kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO BUG Any push following the use of BREAD results in a malloc error...
 Retest

+* TODO Add word to call fill_display with a char
 * TODO New value type for signed and unsigned val.
-Add to maths.
+Add to maths. added DS_TYPE_SNUM need a word to convert type.
+SIGN/UNSIGN.
+Fix up <= and dot.
 * TODO Add FILL word - ( addr n char -- ) fills address for n long with char
 * TODO Add ERASE word - ( addr n -- ) fills address for n long with zero
 * TODO LSHIFT and RSHIFT for bit shifting